bitcoinops/bitcoinops.github.io/_topics/en/minisketch.md

   efficient set reconcilliation of announcements in gossip protocols, such as those used in Bitcoin and LN.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  The type of set reconcilliation provided by minisketch underlies the proposed [Erlay][topic erlay] improvement to Bitcoin transaction relay efficiency.

-  Minisketch should not be confused with [miniscript][topic miniscript], a system for helping wallets create and implement bitcoin security policies.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: